magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLDepthCamera/UnityEngine.XR.MagicLeap.MLDepthCamera.Data.md

 ### Rotation {#quaternion-rotation}

-World rotation of the depth camera pose.
+World rotation of the depth camera pose

 ```csharp